appKODE/detekt-rules-compose/README.md

 - `ComposableEventParameterNaming` ensures that all event handler parameters of composable functions are named in the same Compose-like style, i.e. they have `on` prefix and do not use past tense

+- `ComposableParametersOrdering` suggests separating required an optional parameters of the composable function into groups

 - `ModifierHeightWithText` suggests using `Modifier.heightIn()` instead of `Modifier.height()` on a layouts which have `Text` children, so that if the text turns out to be long and would wrap, layout will not cut it off

 - `ModifierParameterPosition` ensures that `modifier` is declared as a first parameter

+- `ModifierDefaultValue` ensures that `modifier` parameter has a correct default value

+- `MissingModifierDefaultValue` checks if `modifier` default value is specified

 - `PublicComposablePreview` finds and reports composable previews which are not marked as `private`